BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide-new.md

 ## 1. Setup:

-It’s good to first get the items we need before you start.
-So, we already have your edited head in Blender like so:
+It’s good to first get the items we need before starting.
+So, we already have our edited head in Blender like so:

 ![1_getting-started.png](/tutorials/custom_head_armatures/1_getting-started.png)